pbrod/nvector/README.rst

 Converting between n-vector and latitude/longitude is unambiguous and easy using the provided functions.

-n_E is n-vector in the program code, while in documents we use nE.
+n_E is n-vector in the program code, while in documents we use :math:`\mathbf{n}^{E}`.
 E denotes an Earth-fixed coordinate frame, and it indicates that the three components of n-vector are along the three axes of E. More details about the notation and reference frames can be found in the `documentation.
 <https://www.navlab.net/nvector/#vector_symbols>`_